Frequently asked questions

 - Ask the publication concerned.

-- Try to get access to past copies of directories that publish the data, such as BRAD.
+- Try to get access to past copies of directories or databases that publish the data, such as BRAD.
 This would normally be through a publisher's advertising department or specialist library.

 Another useful body is: